-The $\underline{\text{transitional provisions}}$ are sub-sections (10) and (11).
-Sub-section (10) alters the terms of the present short-term senators (those whose terms will expire on 30 June 1985) to the expiry or earlier dissolution of the present House of Representatives, and the terms of the long-term senators (those whose terms will expire on 30 June 1988) to the day of expiry or dissolution of the second House of Representatives to expire or be dissolved after the commencement of the constitutional amendment, or to the day of any earlier dissolution of the Senate.
+Sub-section (11) alters the terms of the senators whose terms are due to expire on 30 June 1988 to the expiry or earlier dissolution of the next House of Representatives.

+Sub-section (12) alters the terms of the senators to be elected at the next election (whose terms will be due to expire on 30 June 1991) to the day of expiry or dissolution of the second House of Representatives to expire or be dissolved after the commencement of the constitutional amendment, or the day of any earlier dissolution of the Senate.

-Sub-section (11) provides for 2 alternative situations which could arise when the constitutional amendments provided for by the Bill commence operation.
+Sub-section (13) provides for 2 alternative situations which could arise when the constitutional amendments provided for by the Bill commence operation.